 Too much stress, however, will inevitably cloud the mind and cause physical and mental damage, affecting the nervous system.
 This excess stress tends to stem from faulty thought patterns.
 By this, we mean deeply-ingrained thinking that leads you to stressful, worrisome, or troubling conclusions.
 Faulty thought patterns are often based on irrational assumptions and unchallenged perceptions.
 They are deeply ingrained — especially in adults — and, therefore, difficult to change.

-Regular practitioners of Yoga Nidra find that the practice improves their memory, helps prevent cognitive decline, and enhances focused attention.
-“Verbal, attention, and self-regulatory performance” were all found to improve with the intervention of Yoga Nidra.
+Regular practitioners of yoga nidra find that the practice improves their memory, helps prevent cognitive decline, and enhances focused attention.
+“Verbal, attention, and self-regulatory performance” were all found to improve4 with the intervention of yoga nidra.

-Low self-esteem and low confidence have both been known to improve with regular Yoga Nidra practice.
-This finding largely derives from a recent study from two universities in Turkey.
+Low self-esteem and low confidence have both been known to improve with regular yoga nidra practice.
+This finding largely derives from a recent study5 from two universities in Turkey.

 In other words, figuring out how to get more sleep into your routine is worth it for your short- and long-term health and wellbeing.